aeneria/enedis-data-connect/README.md

 # Enedis Data Connect API: a small library to use a part of Enedis Data Connect API with PHP

+💀💀💀 This lib is no longer maintained 💀💀💀 see aeneria-app#51 to read more about it

 Firstly developped to be used in [aeneria](https://gitlab.com/aeneria/aeneria-app), this small library let you use easily [Enedis Data Connect API](https://datahub-enedis.fr/data-connect/).